-NI motion control is for National Instruments test, measurement, and control platforms.
-NI offers PCI and PXI plug-in motion controllers, as well as NI C Series drive and drive interface modules for NI CompactRIO.
-Engineers are using NI LabVIEW system design software, versatile controllers, and a complete drive and motor portfolio to build advanced motion applications, faster and at a lower cost.
+NI motion control is for NI test, measurement, and control platforms.
+NI offers C Series drive and drive interface modules for CompactRIO and EthernetRIO, as well as PCI and PXI plug-in motion controllers.
+Engineers are using LabVIEW system design software, versatile controllers, and a complete drive and motor portfolio to build advanced motion applications faster and at a lower cost.

 Motion systems typically consist of application software, a motion controller, drives, motors, and mechanical components such as gearboxes and stages.
 Learn more about each of these components in the sections below.

 The following pieces of the motion control architecture are implemented at different hardware component levels depending on the application: Application Programming, Supervisory Control, Trajectory Generation, Trajectory Interpolation, and Control Loops (Position, Velocity, Torque).
 They are traditionally split between a development machine, a real-time motion controller, and drive firmware.
 Components below the application programming level are typically executed deterministically to meet the control and I/O requirements of the motion system.
 NI has two separate architectures for deterministic execution of these components: (1) plug-in motion controllers and (2) LabVIEW real-time targets as motion controllers through the NI LabVIEW NI SoftMotion Module.

 The NI SoftMotion architecture blurs the lines of these traditional components, giving you the flexibility to design a custom motion system.